uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_vector_cls/iterators.rst

         const_iterator cend() const;

-    **Returns**: an iterator to the element which follows the last element in the vector.
+    **Returns**: an iterator to the element that follows the last element in the vector.

 rbegin and crbegin
 ------------------